Bose-Einstein Condensation and Dissipative Dynamics in a Relativistic Pion Gas: Introduction

 \section{Introduction}

-The formation of hot and dense matter in ultra-relativistic collisions at the Relativistic Heavy Ion Collider (RHIC) at BNL and the Large Hadron Collider (LHC) at CERN leads to numerous exciting consequences.
+The formation of hot and dense matter in ultra-relativistic collisions at the Relativistic Heavy Ion Collider (RHIC) at Brokhaven National Laboratory (BNL) and the Large Hadron Collider (LHC) at CERN leads to numerous exciting consequences.
 The lightest hadron, pions, are the most abundant particles in the final state of such collisions.
-Pions being mesons, have an integral spin (bosons) and thus follow Bose-Einstein (BE) statistics, named after Satyendra Nath Bose and Albert Einstein.
-In their 1924 paper, they argued that a system of bosons has a unique property to condense in the ground energy state at temperatures $T\sim0^{o}$ K and when their momentum almost becomes zero ~\cite{Bose, Einstein}.
-This phenomenon is known as Bose-Einstein condensation (BEC).
+Pions, being mesons (bosons), have an integer spin and thus follow Bose-Einstein (BE) statistics, named after Satyendra Nath Bose and Albert Einstein.
+Following the ideas of Bose's 1924 paper on Planck's law and light quantum hypothesis \cite{Bose}, Einstein extended them to massive particles by formulating the quantum theory of ideal gas in two series, first in 1924 \cite{Einstein} and the second one in 1925 \cite{Einstein_02}.
+In the later work, Einstein argued that a system of bosons has a unique property to condense in the ground energy state at temperatures $T\sim0^{o}$ K and when their momentum becomes almost zero~\cite{Bose, Einstein}.
+This phenomenon is now known as Bose-Einstein condensation (BEC).
 Since bosons have symmetric wave functions, a large number of bosons can occupy the ground state where their wave functions can interfere with each other.
 This effect is then observed macroscopically.
 This phenomenon eluded physicists for a long time, as achieving the conditions required for BEC formation is tricky.
-However, in 1995 BEC in cold Rubidium atoms was observed experimentally, confirming the decades-long predictions to be correct ~\cite{Anderson:1995gf}.
-Since then, BEC has been one of the most exciting research topics in various fields, from condensed matter to astrophysics and high-energy physics ~\cite{Begun:2006gj,Begun:2008hq,Strinati:2018wdg,Nozieres:1985zz,Funaki:2008gb,Chavanis:2011cz,Mishustin:2019otg,Padilla:2019fju}.
+However, in 1995, BEC in cold Rubidium atoms was observed experimentally, confirming the decades-long predictions to be correct ~\cite{Anderson:1995gf}.
+Since then, BEC has been one of the most exciting research topics in various fields, from condensed matter to astrophysics and high-energy physics ~\cite{Begun:2006gj,Begun:2008hq,Strinati:2018wdg,Nozieres:1985zz,Funaki:2008gb,Chavanis:2011cz,Mishustin:2019otg,Padilla:2019fju}.\\